 Land Economy has no essential subect requirements but Economics, Mathematics, or Geography would be useful to a Land Economist

-All applicants for Land Economy are required to take a written assessment at interview, if interviewed.
+All applicants for Land Economy are required to take the pre-interview written assessment for Land Economy at an authorised centre local to them (for a lot of applicants, this will be their school/college).
 This will be the Thinking Skills Assessment (Critical Thinking and Problem Solving; 90 minutes) or TSA.

 Homerton may ask for submitted written work.
 Applicants will be advised about this nearer the time of interviews.
 Homerton tends to interview Land Economy applicants quite early, probably in late November, but there is more detail about these in the At Homerton section.